-At the end of either, the result is the same... your tattoo will be healed.
+While most people prefer the MOIST method (and it's my preference), at the end of a few weeks, the result is the same... your tattoo will be healed.

 DRY HEALING (not preferred)

 The dry way is to avoid all skin products unilaterally.
-This DOES NOT mean to avoid washing altogether.
+This DOES NOT mean to avoid washing/cleaning your tattoo altogether.

 Antibacterial soap and lukewarm water will remove any discharge and bacteria and allow you to get on with your day.

 Clean and loose clothing will protect the tattoo and allow it to get the oxygen it needs to heal.